Ali-Azmoud/flutter_xlider/README.md

 ### Hatch Mark

 You can display a `Hatch Mark` underneath or beside of your slider based on `axis`.
-In order to display hatch mark you should
+In order to display hatch mark you must
 use `FlutterSliderHatchMark` class which has following properties:

 1. `distanceFromTrackBar`: The distance between slider and hatch mark